How to Filter Organic Traffic in Looker Studio with GA4 Data

 Dimensions and metrics to create a simple dashboard showing organic performance

-Your table should look like this below with all the dimensions and metrics pulled into it.
-Additionally, you can add controls for the landing page, session source/medium and date range to analyze a particular page or source during a specific period.
+Your table should look like the one below, with all the dimensions and metrics pulled into it.
+Additionally, you can add controls for the landing page, session source/medium, and date range to analyze a particular page or source during a specific period.

 Looker Studio report screenshot showing website pages and traffic sources from all sources